Soft-V/SoftV.Docs/docs/algaritm-kit/connecting-encoders.md

 <div style={{ marginBottom: "10px" }}>
     <img src="/docshome/img/algaritm-kit/driver/driver-encoder-connection.png"/>
 </div>
-The code snippet below reads the values from the digital encoder connected to port 2 (as shown in the example above) and sends it to shufflecad.
+The code snippet below reads the values from the digital encoder connected to port 2 (as shown in the example above) and sends them to shufflecad.
 This provides a quick and easy way to verify that encoder is functioning properly and that the connection have been made correctly.

 <Tabs
     defaultValue="python"